Bookworms, there’s no better way to fly the rainbow flag than with a bookshelf full of queer stories and compelling gay novels...

 12. Carol by Patricia Highsmith

 Originally known as The Price of Salt, this novel is one of the most well-regarded lesbian reads.
 It was adapted into a best-reviewed film in 2015 starring Cate Blanchett and Rooney Mara.
-Set in New York in the 1950s, the story follows the forbidden affair between Therese, an aspiring photographer, and Carol, a woman who’s going through a divorce.
+Set in New York in the 1950s, the story follows the forbidden affair between Therese, an aspiring photographer, and Carol, a woman going through a divorce.

 13. Sputnik Sweetheart by Haruki Murakami